kyma-project/kyma/docs/serverless/02-01-serverless.md

 ![Event Bus architecture](./assets/nats.png)

 The Event Bus exposes an HTTP endpoint that the system can consume.
 An external event, such as a subscription, triggers the Event Bus.
 A lambda function works with a push notification, and the subscription handling of the Event Bus processes the notification.

+### Knative

+Knative is a platform which manages serverless workloads inside Kubernetes environments.
+Due to its high versatility, Knative is able to manage the whole lifecycle of a lambda function, from building the source code to serving it to the end user.

+Kyma bridges the gap between developers and Knative using its own [Function Controller](https://github.com/kyma-project/kyma/blob/master/components/function-controller/README.md), which uses the Function custom resource to facilitate the deployment of lambda functions.

+For details, see the [Knative project](https://knative.dev/docs/) documentation.